-The Library participates in various global networks or consortia…more than a dozen overall.
-The New York State Library has designated us as a Leader Electronic Doorway Library.
-The Library is also a Resource Library in Region 1 of the National Network of Libraries of Medicine (NN/LM).
+Consortia: The New York State Library has designated the Health Sciences Library as a Leader Electronic Doorway Library.
+The Library is also a Resource Library in the Middle Atlantic Region (MAR) of the National Network of Libraries of Medicine (NN/LM).
 The Library actively participates in the Online Computer Library Center (OCLC) global network and remains a full member of METRO, the New York metropolitan area library planning cooperative.
-We invite Loansome Docusers and requests; we honor METRO card access for the public via local libraries.
+Loansome Doc use is promoted and encouraged; we honor METRO card access for the public via local libraries.
 The Library is also a founding member of the HILOW+ library consortia, composed of health sciences libraries in the upper Westchester County and Hudson Valley region of New York State.